JTech-Labs/MonumentalMountain/README.md

 ## Writing and licencing

 This programm is writen by British secondary schoolers in our spare time so please be respectfull if versions take some time to be released.
-We will do our best wih the pogramming
+We will do our best wih the pogramming.
+The python files areare compiled into executables with pyinstaller using the repective OS.
+All the code is licenced under GNU GPL v3.0.

 ## Versions